William Randolph Hearst: Expansion

 In part to aid in his political ambitions, Hearst opened newspapers in other cities, among them Chicago, Los Angeles and Boston.
 In 1915, he founded International Film Service, an animation studio designed to exploit the popularity of the comic strips he controlled.
 The creation of his Chicago paper was requested by the Democratic National Committee.
 Hearst used this as an excuse for his mother Phoebe Hearst to transfer him the necessary start-up funds.
-By the mid-1920s he had a nationwide string of 28 newspapers, among them the Los Angeles Examiner, the Boston American, the Atlanta Georgian, the Chicago Examiner, the Detroit Times, the Seattle Post-Intelligencer, the Washington Times, the Washington Herald, and his flagship, the San Francisco Examiner.
+By the mid-1920s he had a nationwide string of 28 newspapers, among them the Los Angeles Examiner, the Boston American, the Atlanta Georgian, the Chicago Examiner, the Detroit Times, the Seattle Post-Intelligencer, the Washington Times-Herald, the Washington Herald, and his flagship, the San Francisco Examiner.

 Hearst also diversified his publishing interests into book publishing and magazines.
 Several of the latter are still in circulation, including such periodicals as Cosmopolitan, Good Housekeeping, Town and Country, and Harper's Bazaar.

 In 1924, Hearst opened the New York Daily Mirror, a racy tabloid frankly imitating the New York Daily News.
 Among his other holdings were two news services, Universal News and International News Service, or INS, the latter of which he founded in 1909.
 He also owned INS companion radio station WINS in New York; King Features Syndicate, which still owns the copyrights of a number of popular comics characters; a film company, Cosmopolitan Productions; extensive New York City real estate; and thousands of acres of land in California and Mexico, along with timber and mining interests inherited from his father.

 Hearst promoted writers and cartoonists despite the lack of any apparent demand for them by his readers.
 The press critic A. J. Liebling reminds us how many of Hearst's stars would not have been deemed employable elsewhere.
 One Hearst favorite, George Herriman, was the inventor of the dizzy comic strip Krazy Kat.
-Not especially popular with either readers or editors when it was first published, in the 21st century, it is considered a classic, a belief once held only by Hearst himself.
+Not especially popular with either readers or editors when it was first published, in the 21st century it is considered a classic, a belief once held only by Hearst himself.